mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 ## Deploy CIS for each BIG-IP for dev-cluster and prod-cluster

-Configuration options available in the CIS controller
+Configuration options available in the CIS controller for the dev-cluster
 ```
     spec:
       containers: